netascode/ansible-dc-vxlan/README.md

 ### Advantages of the Roles in the Workflow

-These roles when run in sequence (validate, create, deploy, remove) are designed to build out the entire fabric and can be executed by a pipeline.
+These roles when run in sequence (`validate`, `create`, `deploy`, `remove`) are designed to build out the entire fabric and can be executed by a pipeline.
 The roles can also be run in isolation by simply commenting out the roles that are not required during testing and fabric buildout to validate incremental changes.

 ## Control Variables